pappasam/vim-filetype-formatter/README.md

 ## Default configurations

 Default configurations may be overridden by creating our own `g:vim_filetype_formatter_commands` dictionary.
 If you would like to map one filetype to another, see `g:vim_filetype_formatter_ft_maps`.
-See [here](./doc/filetype_formatter.txt) for specifics on how to do this, along with provided defaults.
+See [here](./doc/filetype_formatter.txt) for specifics on how to do this.

-To see the latest provided defaults / options, please see [here](./autoload/filetype_formatter/ft.vim).

 ## Notes